ibrahimhamada/Analyze-Reddit-Comments-Hadoop/README.md

    2. Most discussed/used topics associated with every subreddit.

-   3. Topics that yield the highest number of upvotes and lowest of downvotes
+   3. Topics that yield the highest number of upvotes and lowest of downvotes.

    4. The top users in top subreddits.